Environmental Funding and the State Budget

 In order to address these budgetary concerns, HEC supports the following:

 - Maintaining IDEM and DNR budgets at their 2013-2015 levels.

-- A $2.5 million annual appropriation for the Indiana Heritage Trust and $1 million for Clean Water Indiana.
+- A $2.5 million appropriation for the Indiana Heritage Trust in 2017, and $1 million a year for Clean Water Indiana.

 - $60 million in annual state funding for public transit.

-- $3 million in annual state funding for intercity passenger rail (included in House-passed budget).
+- $3 million in annual state funding for intercity passenger rail (included in the House and Senate committee versions).

 Robust, well-funded environmental and conservation programs not only protect Hoosiers’ health and provide for outdoor recreation opportunities and conservation of our native ecosystems, but also contribute to our economic well-being.
 Quality of life – which includes community amenities such as clean air and water, parks, trails, walkability, and mass transit — is a key factor in business location decisions, and for young professionals deciding where to live and work.
 Tourism and outdoor recreation contribute over $10 billion a year to our economy, and employ thousands of Hoosiers.
 Instead of its current status as a low priority, environmental and conservation funding should be considered an essential investment for Hoosiers’ well-being and economic future.

 Please contact your senator and representative today and urge their support for increased funding for public transit and the Indiana Heritage Trust.